+R2: comments received on the call and from Mark offline

+Leave TBD signaling to make probe request an MLD probe request

+Capturing requirement for uniqueness of MLD ID

 Introduction

 Interpretation of a Motion to Adopt

 A motion to approve this submission means that the editing instructions and any changed or added material are actioned in the TGbe Draft.
 The introduction and the explanation of the proposed changes are not part of the adopted material.